Charlie's Angels (2000 film): Production

+In June 1998, it was reported that Charlie's Angels was one of a number of Aaron Spelling produced television series in development for a feature film adaptation.
+The following July, it was reported the project was being developed at Sony Pictures.

-According to Thandiwe Newton, she was the original choice for Alex Munday, but declined as she did not want to be "objectified" or play racial stereotypes.
+In February 1999, it was reported Drew Barrymore was set to star in as well as produce Charlie's Angels through her company Flower Films.
+In April of that year, Cameron Diaz was announced to have joined the film as a co-lead.
+By October, Thandiwe Newton was reportedly close to signing a deal as the third lead, but later that same month dropped out reportedly due to scheduling problems.
+According to Newton, she was the original choice for Alex Munday, but declined as she did not want to be "objectified" or play racial stereotypes.
 The role ultimately went to Lucy Liu.
+McG would later say that Bill Murray headbutted him while filming.
+Murray would later deny this, calling it "bullshit".

+Other actresses who were considered for the role of Alex include Jennifer Lopez, Angelina Jolie, and Salma Hayek.
+R&B Singer and actress Aaliyah was also considered for the role of Alex, but was deemed too young at the time, while actress Nia Long, was deemed "too old" looking.

 Reception

 Box office

 The film opened on November 3, 2000, earning $13.7 million in its opening day, debuting at the top of the box office.
-For its first weekend, the film grossed $40.1 million dethroning Meet the Parents, which had stayed at number-one for four weeks.
+For its first weekend, the film grossed $40.1 million, dethroning Meet the Parents, which had stayed at number-one for four weeks.
 Eventually, Charlie's Angels grossed a total of $125,305,545 domestically.

-Against a budget of $93 million Charlie's Angels grossed $125.3 million in North America and $148.8 million in other territories, for a worldwide gross of $264.1 million, making it the 12th highest-grossing film of 2000.
+Against a budget of $93 million, Charlie's Angels grossed $125.3 million in North America and $148.8 million in other territories, for a worldwide gross of $264.1 million, making it the 12th highest-grossing film of 2000.